Saguaro National Park is a treasure trove of Sonoran Desert life and hiking trails separated down the middle by the city of Tucson.

 Saguaro NP is essentially just a large expanse of desert with a high-concentration of the saguaro cacti.
 Accordingly, you will struggle to find any particular “iconic view” or “top sight”, but the following are the viewpoints and trails you should make an effort to visit on your trip through the park.

-Top Sights in Saguaro East (Rincon Mountain District)
+(Rincon Mountain District)

 Cactus Forest Loop Drive